Not sure if basic travel cover is worth it? Find out why covering the essentials is a smart move.

 Does credit card travel insurance provide enough basic cover?

-Another option to consider when booking your holiday is that many high-end credit cards offer complimentary basic travel insurance.
+Most credit cards offer complimentary basic travel insurance.
 Such policies typically provide cover for a wide range of risks, including everything from overseas medical expenses and trip cancellations to lost or stolen luggage and rental vehicle excess.

 However, credit card travel insurance does have its downsides.
-As mentioned, the level of cover provided is often fairly basic, with lower limits and less flexibility than you would find on standalone basic travel insurance policies.
-You’ll also have to satisfy certain conditions to activate your coverage, such as paying for a certain amount of your holiday with that credit card.
+The level of cover provided is often fairly basic, with lower limits and less flexibility than you would find on standalone basic travel insurance policies.
+You may also have to satisfy particular conditions to activate your coverage, such as paying for a certain amount of your holiday with that credit card.
 But so long as you keep such limitations in mind, credit card travel insurance policies are definitely worth considering for budget-conscious travellers.

-Looking to save money on your cheap travel insurance policy?
-Take advantage of these handy tips.
+How to save money on travel insurance

 - Choose a bigger excess.
 Many insurers will give you the option to choose a higher excess in return for lower premiums.

-When do I need to buy travel insurance?
+When should I buy travel insurance?

 Does basic travel insurance cover medical expenses?